In the “mystique” quiet of San Marzano Oliveto, among the aromas of apples and the castle of the Asinari.

 The modern age.

-In 1771, Filippo Valentino Asinari was feudal first marquis of San Marzano and Caraglio; his son Filippo Antonio Maria (1767 - 1828), was a councilor of state and sent by Napoleon Bonaparte as ambassador to Berlin.
+In 1771, Filippo Valentino Asinari was feudal first marquis of San Marzano and Caraglio; his son, Filippo Antonio Maria (1767 - 1828), was a councillor of state and sent by Napoleon Bonaparte as ambassador to Berlin.
 In 1808, he became Count of the Empire and in 1813 he was senator and regent of Piedmont.